 - You can start a conversation.
 What’s the point of traveling to a Mandarin Chinese-speaking country if you don’t know everyday Chinese phrases?
-Even if you can grasp the basics of tones, 拼音 (pīn yīn) — Chinese romanization and 汉字 (hàn zì) — Chinese characters, knowing the bare-bones structure of the language can’t really help you communicate without some knowledge of key phrases.
+Even if you can grasp the basics of tones, 拼音 (pīn yīn – Chinese romanization) and 汉字 (hàn zì — Chinese characters), you might not be able to hold any kind of conversation.
+Knowing the bare-bones structure of the language can’t really help you communicate.
+You need some knowledge of key phrases.

 - Make friends.
 There’s a misconception among Western travelers that it’s impossible to make friends without being a fluent Mandarin speaker.
 Not true!
 A connection is so much more than just words.
 You can definitely make some Mandarin-speaking friends with minimal knowledge of Mandarin.
 How else can you improve if you’re not surrounded by fluent speakers?